philips-software/cerberus/README.md

 ## How to use Ceberus?
 ### Build Cerberus from source
-To build Cerberus, you will need a JDK 8 and apache maven installed in your system.
+To build Cerberus, you will need a JDK 8 installed in your system.
 The final output of build is an executable JAR.
-We have created maven goals to achieve the same, review our POM file for more details.
+We have created gradle tasks to achieve the same, review our build.gradle file for more details.

 1. Clone the repository
 `git clone https://github.com/philips-software/cerberus.git`
 2. Build it using the following command
-`mvn clean package assembly:single`
+`./gradlew clean build shadowJar`
-The executable jar will be generated in the target folder.
+The executable jar will be generated in the build/libs folder.

 ### Run Cerberus as a command line tool
-Once the jar is built, use the jar and execute Cerberus
+Once the jar gets generated,  use the jar to run Cerberus

 ```
 $ java -jar cerberus.project-1.0.0-SNAPSHOT.jar